- You may apply to only 1 program.

-We provide individualized support services for students with disabilities.
-We keep all information about a student’s disability confidential.
+We provide individualized support services for students with accessibility needs.
+We keep all information confidential.
 We encourage you to identify yourself so that Student Accessibility Services may accommodate your needs.

-Throughout the year, we offer tours and host several events that are a great introduction to life at the University.
+Throughout the year, we offer information sessions, portfolio-building events and tours that are a great introduction to life at the University.

-The Admissions & Recruitment department makes every effort to help all prospective students throughout the application process.
+The Admissions & Recruitment department makes every effort to help prospective students throughout the application process.
 Feel free to contact us with any questions.

 Admissions & Recruitment